PEAK-Legacy/Trellis/README.txt

 class body.)

-The default value of a ``@todo`` cell is determined by calling the function it wraps when the cell is created.
+The default value of a ``@todo`` cell is determined by calling the function it wraps, when the cell is created.
 This value is then saved as the default value for the life of the cell.

 The second thing that we do in this class is create a "future" view.
 Todo